WildernessLabs/Juego/README.md

 ## Juego Prototype

-This was an early hardware project to create a Meadow handheld multi-game project designed to work with 128x64 single color displays (SSD1306 or SSD1309)
+This was an early hardware project to create a Meadow handheld multi-game project designed to work with 128x64 or 320x240 single color displays (SSD1306 or SSD1309)

 Includes five games: